James Noyes – Hollywood, Mississippi & the Imperial Levee

 More leads and information came in yesterday when Richard connected me to Justin McClure in Jackson, Mississippi.
 Justin is an authority on Mississippi bottles and their history.
-Justin compiled the information and was the editor of Mississippi Antique Bottles and Jugs (left) put out by the Mississippi Antique Bottle Club in 2004 (revised Third Edition).
+Justin compiled the information and was the editor of Mississippi Antique Bottles and Jugs (above) put out by the Mississippi Antique Bottle Club in 2004 (revised Third Edition).

 During our conversation, we discussed the famous IMPERIAL / LEVEE / J. NOYES / HOLLYWOOD, MISS and a previous post on Peachridge Glass.
 Justin was kind enough to provide some outstanding new information which I am posting below.
 He also sent pictures of two, one-of-a-kind Imperial Levee examples, one being in green and the other having an altered mold.
 Wow.
 This is really exciting.
 Thanks Richard and Justin.